erinata/smart-save/README.md

 ## Default Keymap

-By default this package will override the original keymap for "Core: Save" and "Core: Save As"( "cmd+s" and "shift+cmd+s").
+By default this package will override the original keymap for "Core: Save" and "Core: Save As"( "cmd+s", "shift+cmd+s" for Mac and "ctrl-s","ctrl-shift-s" for Windows and Linux ).
 You can remap the keymap if you need the original commands.